electrumsv/dpp-proxy/README.md

 `make build-image` - builds a local docker image, useful when testing dpp-proxy in docker.

-`make run-compose` - runs dpp-proxy in compose, a reference PayD wallet will be added to compose soon NOTE the above command will need ran first.
+`make run-compose` - runs dpp-proxy in compose.

 ### Rebuild on code change